v2kiran/PSLiteDB/README.md

 Status      : 1
 StartType   : 2
 ```

 ##### :two::arrow_forward: Update by `BsonExpression`
-You can also use a sql statement now to update one or more records.

 The where statement is a predicate or condition which will determine the documents to be updated.

 ```powershell
 # set the status property of the service named bfe to 4
 Update-LiteDBDocument SvcCollection -Set "{status:4}"  -Where "_id = 'bfe'"